|Lecturer:||Prof. Dr. Reyn van Ewijk|

 - The health care system: Why do costs continue to rise in our health care system?
 How can we manage to limit these cost increases?

-There is a close link between the content-related goal and the methods-related goal, as students will learn how these methods are used to answer the content-based questions.
+There is a close link between the methods-related goal and the content-related goal, as students will learn how these methods are used to answer the content-based questions.
 Students will read and discuss scientific articles that use econometric techniques in the field of health economics.
 And students will apply these techniques themselves using the statistical program Stata to answer questions in the field of health economics.

-- Scientific articles (will be made available via Moodle)
+- Scientific articles (will be made available via MS Teams)

-- Other literature on econometric methods (will be made available via Moodle)
+- Other literature on econometric methods (will be made available via MS Teams)